Axel-Erfurt/QTableView_pandas/README.md

 - PyQt5
 - pandas

-Example for reading / writing tab delimited csv using QTableView
+Example for reading / writing tab delimited csv using pandas and QTableView